AI Exam

 Other Genetic Aetiologies

-MAX Mutations:
+MAX Mutations

 - Loss-of-function in MYC-associated factor X (MAX) correlates with metastatic potential.